-Applicants who require a Tier 4 visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements
+Applicants who require a Student visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements.

-The modules shown are an example of the typical curriculum and will be reviewed prior to the 2019/20 academic year.
-The final modules will be published by September 2019.
+The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
+The final modules will be published by September 2024.

-The first academic year you will study Learning & Teaching in Clinical Education, Educational Media & Technologies, Assessing Learning and attend a student-led symposia on a contemporary issue in medical education (Practical Teaching Project).
+The first academic year you will study Learning and Teaching in Clinical Education, Educational Media & Technologies, Assessing Learning and attend a student-led symposia on a contemporary issue in medical education (Practical Teaching Project).

 How will I be taught?

 The taught stage uses a wide range of approaches to learner support and development.
 Learning and teaching methods encompass a range of strategies and techniques to promote cooperative, purposeful learning.
 The teaching takes place during set days in Cardiff using a variety of group tasks and activities, facilitated by a dedicated team of experienced educational tutors.
 There is the opportunity for discussion, debate, exploration and peer and tutor interactions designed to enhance learning in addition to guided and independent study.
 Practical application is a key feature of the course, and you will be encouraged to try out new approaches to learning and teaching throughout the programme.
 Synthesising your knowledge and applying theory to practice within your own clinical teaching setting will be a central requirement of both formal assessments and formative work.
 Opportunities to develop your team working and collaboration skills will be available through your tasks, activities and general engagement in debate and exploration with tutors and peers.
 The dissertation stage involves a supervised independent project, negotiated with the programme faculty and supervisor.